AngeloFinassi/AngeloFinassi/README.md

 ### 👨‍💻 About Me

 Hi!
-I'm a Computer Science student at **UFABC**, currently pursuing the **Bachelor of Science and Technology (BC&T)** and **Computer Science**.
-I started my tech journey with a **Technical Degree in Industrial Automation**, where I discovered my passion for programming and technology.
+I'm a Fullstack Software Engineer at Blip, and I'm also studying Computer Science at UFABC.
+I love seeing the power of "colorful letters" in action and what they can built.

-I love learning, building side projects, and solving real-world problems with code.
-My focus today is full-stack development and exploring how I can integrate back-end solutions with smart, clean front-end design.
+This is my repository, with entire projects, personal studies, college works, etc...

 ---